zammad/zammad-admin-documentation/system/objects/external-data-source-example.rst

       "limit": 3
    }

-To tell Zammad that the data is located below the ``products`` level, you have to put it in the field *Search result list key*.
-This makes Zammad searching in the stated list.
+To tell the remote system that the desired data is located below the ``products`` level, you have to put it in the field *Search result list key*.

 After inserting ``products`` in the mentioned field, you get an extended preview.
 You can find an additional box *Search result list* with a JSON structure.
-This is the response based on the search string, stripped from the upper ``products`` element.
+This is the same response as before but stripped from the upper ``products`` element by the external data source.

 .. figure:: /images/system/objects/eds-example-2.png
     :align: center